The soul's path to Self-realization, in art & archetype… by Jenna Lilla PhD

 So he got up, took the child and his mother during the night and left for Egypt,where he stayed until the death of Herod.
 And so was fulfilled what the Lord had said through the prophet: “Out of Egypt I called my son.”
 (Matthew 2:13–15)

 Joseph sees the angel of the Lord, and the angel says that he must flee Egypt, symbol of tyranny.
-We must leave behind the tyranny of Herod ruled by fear, finding a place for the soul’s birth, and protecting the soul so that it may grow.
+We must leave behind the tyranny of Herod ruled by fear, finding a place for the birth of Self.